emanuelefirmani/get-git-english/docs/obiettivo_4.rst

 .. figure:: img/rebase-1.png

-Let's say you want carry on the development of your css, therefore you'll do a new ``commit`` on ``dev``
+Let's say you want to carry on the development of your css, therefore you'll do a new ``commit`` on ``dev``

 .. code-block:: bash